worldbank/OvertureLink-Data-Pipeline/README.md

-# Overture to ArcGIS Online Pipeline
+# Overture Maps Data to ArcGIS Online Pipeline

 ## Purpose
 This is a cloud-native ETL pipine to extract Overture Maps data (such as roads, buildings), transform to an AGOL-ready schema, and publish as a feature layer in ArcGIS Online.
 This is designed to align with Overture's monthly releases and for country-specific data pulls.

 ## Pipeline Overview
-- Ingest: DuckDB reads Overture GeoParquet remotely.
+- Ingest (`duck.py`): DuckDB reads Overture GeoParquet remotely from S3.
 We did this so the user doesn't have to download anything.
-- Transform: Normalize schema/geometry, retain stable Overture/GERS IDs, define/delete/add metadata fields.
+- Transform (`transform.py`): Normalize schema/geometry, retain stable Overture/GERS IDs, define/delete/add metadata fields.
-- Publish: ArcGIS Python API `add().publish()` for first run; `overwrite()` for updates.
+- Publish (`publish.py`): ArcGIS Python API `add().publish()` for first run; `overwrite()` for updates.
 - Automation: GitHub Actions (manual + schedule).
 Secrets via GitHub Environments for elements such as AGOL authentification.

 ## Requirements